 Step 3: Mapping

 Step 1 is to write down your goal and final destination (which you completed in Stage 2).
-Step 2 is looking at three goals you wrote.
-Then, next to each of your goals, enter three people who will kick start or accelerate your goal.
+Step 2 is looking at the three goals you wrote.
+Then, next to each of your goals, enter three people who will kick-start or accelerate your goal.
 It can be people you’re already connected with, who have second-degree connections from you, or those with whom you have no connection.